JaniAnttonen/winston-loki/README.md

 A stable, /fully/ tested version is always available with the tag `latest`.

 The latest development build is available with the tag `next`.
-If you're experiencing any issues, it is recommended to try out the `next` version, since some things in the stable version might be deprecated in the latest Grafana Loki version.
+If you're experiencing any issues, it is recommended to try out the `next` version, since some things in the stable version might be deprecated in the latest Grafana Loki.
 Development build has a higher probability of bugs though, and will not work with earlier versions of Loki.

 ## Usage
 This Winston transport is used similarly to other Winston transports.
 Require winston and define a new LokiTransport() inside its options when creating it.